iriusrisk/startleft/docs/development/Run-Configurations.md

 Tests have their own specific section of run configurations with the following subsections.

 #### Module tests
-Each StartLeft module (StartLeft Modularized Architecture) has a run configuration to launch its tests.
+Each [StartLeft module](Architecture.md) has a run configuration to launch its tests.
 The naming for this run configurations is:

 `[MODULE_NAME][TESTS]`